-Students MUST come prepared for seminars, namely having listened to online lectures where applicable, undertaken prior reading and developed draft responses to the seminar questions.
+Students MUST come prepared for seminars, namely having listened to online lectures, undertaken prior reading and developed draft responses to the seminar questions.
 If students have not prepared and / or arrive more than 10 minutes late they may be asked to leave the seminar group.

 A reminder that students MUST bring along electronic devices to the seminar so they can access the seminar materials electronically.

 Attendance is necessary to ensure that students are part of the interactive and reflective learning environment (which enhances learning outcomes) and provides students with the ability to develop their skills of oral presentation, teamwork and persuasion (valuable to the professional environment).
 Students are expected to behave in an ethical and professional manner as would be